 ‘Dizzy’ is a big believer in the social side of the game: ‘That is how you learn’ he states.
-Rather different from the alleged harder approach carried out by past coach, where it was felt by some the discipline side was to harsh and the players didn’t respond.
+Rather different from the alleged harder approach carried out by past coach, where it was felt by some the discipline side was too harsh and the players didn’t respond.
 Gillespie puts much emphasis on personal player responsibility, ‘taking ownership’ of themselves.
 In other words, if a player wants a drink fine, only he knows when he has crossed the line of excess.

 He rated Sachin Tendulkar the best player he’d played with ‘puts bums on seats’ he was that good, also Adam Gilchrist as a ‘wonderful entertainer’.
-It obvious Gillespie likes his cricket entertaining and one looks forward to this being shown in his Sussex sides.
+It’s obvious Jason Gillespie likes his cricket entertaining and one looks forward to this being shown in his Sussex sides.
 Having shared a dressing room with the great Australian players, it was interesting to note how Shane Warne suffered from ‘self-doubt in the dressing room’ but once out on the pitch he changed.
 ‘Dizzy’ underlined, Warne was a ‘wonderful player and guy’

 Australian sides are known for their ‘sledging’ of players, asked his view on the topic, Jason played a straight bat, but stated ‘Putting the batman off was ‘part of his job’ and felt that ‘was fair game’.
 But there is a line where ‘swearing and abusing a player’ is not on.
 However, he was scathing of the Aussie guys caught up in the recent ball tempering scandal that has rocked the world of cricket.
 ‘The open lying’ upset Dizzy most as well as the Australian people.